 - What relevant qualifications and courses they hold

-- The amount of hours they are required to work each week
+- The number of hours they are required to work each week

-- A valid drivers licence (and in some cases, their own car)
+- A valid drivers license (and in some cases, their own car)

 - The area you live in